cloudqubes/cloudqubes.github.io/_posts/2023-08-06-how-to-set-up-a-private-container-registry-with-harbor.md

 Troubleshooting along these points will lead you to a solution.

-Harbor can show you the number of pulls for each image.
-This is also usefule to ascertain whether Kubernetes is able to successfully pull images from the registry.
+Harbor shows you the number of pulls for each image.
+This is also useful to ascertain whether Kubernetes can successfully pull images from this registry.

 ![Number of pulls for a repository in Harbor project](/assets/images/harbor/harbor-image-pulls.png){: width="100%" }
 *Number of Pulls*